pagekey/boom-ce-next/docs/architecture/user/index.md

 ### Routes

-Any output messages should be understandable enough to be displayed to the user.

 #### Activate Route

 This route handles the link that is in the user's [activation email](#activation-email).
 It checks the code provided and, if valid, sets the user's account o active.